The Controversy Over ‘Canaan Land’: Filmmaker Richard Rossi Answers His Critics December 22, 2018

 IM: What do you believe about salvation?
 Is it through faith?
 Works?
 Praying a prayer?

 RR: We believe in Christ’s forgiveness for our sins past, present, and future.
 We remind each other God alleviates guilt and shame, so be gentle with yourself and others.
 Christ has suffered once for sins, that He might bring us to God.
 We do not earn our salvation by keeping legalistic rules.
 We simple believe and receive the truth about what Jesus has already done for us.

 IM: This film and I’m sure the interviews and Q/A times at screenings will be interesting and controversial.
 Do you think it will be an exorcism of your past religious demons?

 Yes.
-Canaan Land is my coming out as a former fundamentalist who can no longer subscribe to the beliefs and practices of my past, in which we were frightened into not criticizing televangelists.
+Canaan Land is my coming out as a former fundamentalist who can no longer subscribe to some of the beliefs and practices of my past, in which we were frightened into not criticizing televangelists.
 I have to oppose their misrepresentation of Christ that preys on the gullibility of the mentally weak.
 Canaan Land isn’t attacking the beliefs and teachings of Jesus, but those who misrepresent them.
 I believe in grace for all.
 There’s a redemptive ending, in which even the narcissistic evangelist running the con is confronted by unconditional love.
 God loves those who start out with pure hearts and get seduced by money, power, and fame.
 He wants them to come back to their first love.